 What can I do if the other parent doesn’t return my child back to me on time?

->

-> If the lateness is not simply a matter of half an hour to an hour, but you’re actually worried that the other parent might NEVER return the child, then it is time to take actions to protect your child.
-If a non-custodial parent doesn’t return a child back to the primary parent, it is considered kidnapping.
+If the lateness is not simply a matter of half an hour to an hour, but you’re worried that the other parent might NEVER return the child, then it is time to take action to protect your child.
+If a non-custodial parent doesn’t return a child to the primary parent, it is considered kidnapping.
 If you have an attorney, you should contact your attorney.
 If the attorney is unavailable, then you need to make a judgment call and perhaps call the police to report a kidnapping.
-Police departments all across the state and country now have integrated Amber Alert systems in place to help track down children across state lines.
+Police departments across the state and country now have integrated Amber Alert systems to help track down children across state lines.
 If you truly believe that this is what has happened, then calling the police is the best course of action.

 It is important to remember that sometimes, life happens.
 Perhaps there was a traffic jam, or a kid had a meltdown about getting ready to leave.
 For relatively minor issues, it may not be worth your emotional energy – or money – to go to court over 15 – 20 minutes every so often.
 You may be able to talk to your ex informally about complying with the custody order or ways that you can adjust it informally to ensure that your kids are back on time.